-We will have a look at some safe biohacking tips that you can use to help lean muscle growth, base fitness levels and cognitive function.
+We will have a look at some safe biohacking tips that you can use to help lean muscle growth, base fitness levels, and cognitive function.

 How Different Is Biohacking From Traditional Medicine?

-Traditional medicine usually refers to health practices using plants, animals, manual therapies or more to diagnose and cure illness or improve well-being.
+Traditional medicine usually refers to health practices using plants, animals, manual therapies, or more to diagnose and cure illness or improve well-being.
 Just like biohacking, this covers a wide range of different approaches and techniques.

-The main difference between biohacking and traditional medicine is that the latter is based on experience, traditional cultures and practices (that can vary from one place to another).
+The main difference between biohacking and traditional medicine is that the latter is based on experience, traditional cultures, and practices (that can vary from one place to another).
 Some aspects of traditional medicine can be scientifically explained, but a lot of practices are not and rely on traditional knowledge that has been developed over generations.

 Biohacking, on the other hand, relies heavily on science and biology in its approach.
-Some techniques and hacks can be considered as experimental still, or can show various results depending on individuals, however biohacking in general is science based.
+Some techniques and hacks can be considered as experimental still or can show various results depending on individuals, however, biohacking, in general, is science-based.

 Biohacking Your Functions: Supplements

-There are a wide variety of supplements you can take to improve your overall metabolism functions and therefore your muscle growth.
+There is a wide variety of supplements you can take to improve your overall metabolism functions and therefore your muscle growth.
 They fall into two different categories, smart drugs and vitamins/nutrients types of supplements.

 Smart drugs: (also known as nootropics)

 This is a quite recent research area.
 This research is already showing a lot of promising results in terms of biohacking.
-Areas such as improved cognitive abilities, mental functions and problem solving, as well as better working memory and general mental activities are emerging.
+Areas such as improved cognitive abilities, mental functions, and problem-solving, as well as better working memory and general mental activities, are emerging.

 Creatine is produced naturally by the body and provides energy for muscles and tissues.
 It has been researched a lot and proven to improve muscle strength and therefore perform better during your workouts.

-BCAA (branch-chained amino acids) supplements have been already used for years by some athletes and now gaining a wider popularity when it comes to muscle growth.
+BCAA (branch-chained amino acids) supplements have been already used for years by some athletes and now gaining wider popularity when it comes to muscle growth.
 This combination of amino acids can be metabolized in muscles, unlike other essential amino acids.
-Some studies showed it stimulates muscle protein synthesis and help reduce muscle damage, and even reduce fatigue.
+Some studies showed it stimulates muscle protein synthesis and helps reduce muscle damage, and even reduce fatigue.